Japan Has Created the First Artificial Womb

 • A nutrient delivery circuit that supplies everything an embryo needs to grow

 Think of it as a synthetic womb crossed with an ICU.
-But quiet.
-Gentle.
-More like floating in a warm sea than lying in a hospital bed.
+But quiet, gentle…more like floating in a warm sea than lying in a hospital bed.

-And yes, it works.
+And yes, it will work eventually.

 The Bigger Picture: Why Japan?